Kylie Jenner and Tyga: Rapper 21 Savage Discusses Flirting With Kylie, Beef With Tyga

 If anything, that type of statement still seems like more ammunition for Tyga’s diss tracks which would serve as a warning for him telling others to back off from his girl.
 However, it also seems that maybe Tyga is officially content that he’s the one with Kylie while many others are wishing to be in his position.
 Stay tuned, as the latest interview from 21 Savage could always bring more media attention to the “beef” that apparently isn’t there.

-[Image by Ben Gabbe/Getty Images]
+[Featured Image by Ben Gabbe/Getty Images]